supreeth7/Temairazu/README.md

  2. All the website assets and css files can be found in '/Temairazu-Laravel/public' folder.
  3. All the views can be found in '/Temairazu-Laravel/resources/views' folder.
  4. The main controller can be found in '/Temairazu-Laravel/app/http/controllers/NewsController' folder.
+ 5. The database configuration can be found in '/Temairazu-Laravel/.env' file.
+ 6. The database screenshots can be found in '/database_screenshots' folder.
- 5. Please see '/Temairazu-Laravel/routes/web.php' for page navigation setup.
+ 7. Please see '/Temairazu-Laravel/routes/web.php' for page routes.
- 6. The website is temporarily hosted on Amazon Web Services, deployed through Elastic Bean Stalk.
+ 8. The website is temporarily hosted on Amazon Web Services, deployed through Elastic Bean Stalk.